 Step #1.
 Open the Clock app, then select the Bedtime tab.

 However, the “Bedtime” text will remain there in your Alarm heading.
 If you want to use custom alarms, the best approach right now is to just scroll down.
-Alternately, you can avoid using the stock Clock app and use a third-party option.
+Alternatively, you can avoid using the stock Clock app and use a third-party option.
 We prepared a list of the best clock alarm clock apps right here.

 These have their drawbacks, too, but they’re generally more flexible than the stock app.
 And, best of all, they won’t bother you by filling half your display with “Bedtime”.